Ashley Doyle is from Canada and frequently writes articles about computers and technology.

 However, as it was a top secret program, the first visible computer utilizing these was created in 1946 by John Mauchly and J. Presper Eckert.
 The ENIAC, or Electronic Numerical Integrator And Calculator, contained 18,000 vacuum tubes, nine times more than Colossus, was around eighty feet long and weighed in at 30 tons.
 This made it more capable than its predecessor, which was designed exclusively for code breaking, but they were still massive, costly, and, at times, unreliable.

-A solution was provided by three physicist working to develop new technology for the American public telephone system.
-John Bardeen, Walter Brattain and William Shockley of Bell Telephone Laboratories believed semiconductors could be used as a better form of amplifier than the vacuum tubes.
+A solution was provided by three physicists working to develop new technology for the American public telephone system.
+John Bardeen, Walter Brattain, and William Shockley of Bell Telephone Laboratories believed semiconductors could be used as a better form of an amplifier than vacuum tubes.
 This lead to the creation of the point-contact transistor, followed by the junction transistor.

 Despite the many benefits of utilizing transistors as switches, they had to be hand wired to connect all the components together, which was laborious, costly and prone to errors.
 This prompted Jack Kirby of Texas Instruments to create the first integrated circuit, a collection of transistors and other components that could be manufactured all at once.
 Robert Noyce of Fairchild in California developed something similar at the same time but found a way to include connections between the components in an integrated circuit to automate the entire process.

-In 1968, Robert Noyce and Gordon Moore left Fairchild to establish Intergrated Electronics, or Intel for short.
+In 1968, Robert Noyce and Gordon Moore left Fairchild to establish Integrated Electronics or Intel for short.
 They originally planned to make memory chips, but from an order to make chips for a range of pocket calculators, engineers Fredrico Faggin and Marcian Edward Hoff realized a universal chip could be made to work in them all.
-From there, the general purpose, single-chip computer, or microprocessor, was created.
+From there, the general-purpose, single-chip computer, or microprocessor, was created.